OlgaLo25/labs3142/README.md

 # labs3142_lab_2
 The program is a simple calculator (not scientific) created with all program’s structure requirements.
 This program include:

 Structure.
-Include the to variables (value and type-operator)
+Include the enum {ADD, SUBSTRACT, MULTIPLY, DIVIDE, SQRT, POW, OPEN_BRACKET, NUMBER} op;
+This structure gives the opotunity easier to manipulate with giving cheraters

 Utils.
 The functions which do the manipulations in different classes.
 Can be applied to any method in the classes.